 \section{Spatial and temporal distribution of CWD events}

-We now explore the spatial properties of the halo distribution segregated by CWD times.
-Figure \ref{fig:detachment_spatial_distribution} shows the spatial distribution of haloes that have been web-detached at early times (more than 8 Gyr ago), haloes that have undergone web detachment later (less than 0.1 Gyr ago) and one intermediate case.
+We now explore the spatial distribution of halos segregated by CWD times.
+Figure \ref{fig:detachment_spatial_distribution} shows halos that have been web-detached at early times (more than 8 Gyr ago), halos that have undergone late web detachment (less than 0.1 Gyr ago) and one intermediate case.
 The CWD model gives a physical underpinning to the traditional Hubble morphological division of galaxies into ``early'' and ``late'' types.
-Early web-detached haloes have quenched their star formation long time ago, while late web-detached haloes are either still star forming or in the process of quenching.
-There is a clear trend between web detachment time and halo radius/mass.
-Haloes with early $t_{\rm WD}$ tend to be more massive and more highly clustered indicating that galaxies that entered CWD regions early mark the position of dense peaks in the initial density field \citep{Bardeen86}.
+Early web-detached halos have quenched their star formation long time ago, while late web-detached halos are either still star forming or in the process of quenching.
+There is a clear trend between web detachment time and halo radius/mass. halos with early $t_{\rm WD}$ tend to be more massive and more highly clustered indicating that galaxies that entered CWD regions early mark the position of dense peaks in the initial density field.
 The relation between halo mass and its location inside large dense peaks naturally results in a correlation between web detachment times and spatial location.
-There seems to be a combination of haloes with intermediate and late web detachment times at the interior of the central void in Fig. \ref{fig:detachment_spatial_distribution}, hinting a relation to the void phenomenon \citep{Peebles01}.
+There seems to be a combination of halos with intermediate and late web detachment times at the interior of the central void in Fig. \ref{fig:detachment_spatial_distribution}, hinting a relation to the void phenomenon \citep{Peebles01}.